tanteckfang/tp/docs/UserGuide.md

 * Courses added have to be existing and valid courses.

+* There are only three kinds of tags for NUSCourseMates: `Friend`, `Close Friend`, and `Emergency`.
+If any other tags are used, an error message will be displayed.

 * If you want to add a close friend tag , the format will be `t/cf`, it is case insensitive.

 * The tags 'Emergency', 'close friend', and 'friend' are case-insensitive; they will be saved as 'Emergency', 'Close Friend', and 'Friend' in our address book.